 Finding the Cause

 Open the Functions tab in your Vercel dashboard.
 You can see execution times for each function.
-Anything approaching 10 seconds needs attention.
+Even with 300s available, functions approaching the limit need attention.

 Common causes: